ALIILAPRO/dns-changer/README.md

 ## How to Use

 1. Download and launch the application.
-[Dns Changer.exe](https://github.com/ALIILAPRO/dns-changer/releases/download/v1.3.0/DNS.Changer.exe)
+[Dns Changer.exe](https://github.com/ALIILAPRO/dns-changer/releases/download/v1.4.0/DNSChange.by.aliilapro.v1_4_0.exe)
 2. Choose one of the available DNS server sets by clicking on its corresponding button.
-There are currently four sets available: "shecan", "begzar", "403", and "radar".
+There are currently four sets available: "shecan", "begzar", "403", "radar" and "Electro".
 3. Click the "Connect" button to apply the selected DNS servers.
 A green indicator will appear to show that the connection is active.
 4. To disconnect and revert to the original DNS settings, click the "Disconnect" button.
 A red indicator will appear to show that the connection is inactive.